grocid/passdesktop/README.md

  - If the password has a lot lower entropy than 256 bits, then the iteration count / Argon2 parameters need to be increased considerably if you are planning on leaking your config file.
  - No communication with other clients, only authenticated servers.

+ ### Why use two encryption layers?

+It may seem unncessary to encrypt data twice.
+If you are running a secured instance of Vault -- then probably -- yes.
+What comes into play here is the distribution of cryptographic keys.
+If you are running a pure Vault setup, then your server knows all the secrets.
+You will not be able to read data from disk, since Vault does in-memory decryption, but if you get hold of a token or a memory dump or can leak memory using recent attacks, then your data is in trouble.

 ### Possible leaks

 When an Apple computer goes into hibernation (not regular sleep), in-memory contents are transferred to disk.
 The Filevault key itself can be recovered when device is in sleep (default for desktops), or deep/hybrid sleep, or whatever they call it (default for laptops), so presumably the token is also somewhere.
 The difference (in description) between hybrid and full hibernation is only that memory power is disconnected, so it might mean that in the hibernation file you also have all keys.
 And there is also a, notably non-standard, option to wipe the Filevault key each time the system goes to standby.
 By default Apple do not wipe the key -- this is usability consideration -- user gets faster response from system and no annoying passwords are needed.